Asuma9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type d -not -name '.' | wc -l - delete all directories and sub-directories in the current directory

 ls -t | head 10 - print newest 10 files  in the current directory

+uniq -u filename - prints only unique elements of filename